wazuh/wazuh-docker/multi-node/Migration-to-Wazuh-4.3.md

 docker-compose up -d
 ```

-**8. Check the access to Wazuh dashboard**: go to the Wazuh Dashboard WebUI and check if everything is working.
+**8. Check the access to Wazuh dashboard**: go to the Wazuh dashboard using the web browser and check the data.